 A CRM system is your hosted business database, a repository of valuable data about anyone and everyone who comes in contact with your business.
 Customers.
 Vendors.
 Suppliers.
 Prospects.
 Partners.
 Friends.
 Family.
 The good systems are designed to hold millions of records, so whether you’re a one-person shop, a very small business or a larger company, you’ll be set.
 If used the right way, you’ll build up a database of all of those in your community over time.

 Even better?
-Everything you’re doing in Office 365 will be logged and stored in this database.
+Everything you’re doing in Microsoft 365 will be logged and stored in this database.
 Your emails, tasks and appointments from Outlook can automatically be synchronized into the database.
 Your Word docs and Excel files can be stored there, too.
 Your conversations will be noted and saved.
 And not just for you – but for your whole company.

 It will be a one-stop database that holds everything about anybody who touches your business.
 It’s shared by all.
 It’s an enormous intangible asset.